 From Tatopani, you’ll ascend another 6,562 feet (2,000m) up to Poonhill, which offers arguably the world’s best sunrise.
 Thereafter it’s all downhill, including over 3,000 dizzying stone steps.
 Make sure you have good footing, as falling on those stones is not fun.

-The Annapurna Circuit is one of the best hiking treks in the world, but it’s quickly changing with the ever- increasing demand of tourists.
+The Annapurna Circuit trek easily ranks among the world’s best hiking trails.
+But it’s quickly changing with the ever-increasing demand of tourists.

 While this “progress” might not seem all that terrible, it is for trekkers who want to experience the full beauty and terrain of the Annapurna Circuit on foot.
 Imagine some of the most beautiful terrain in the world, spoiled by the constant flow of tourist-filled jeeps honking, whizzing by, and kicking up rocks and dust in their wake.

 This puts trekkers in a horrible position.
 The question will unavoidably arise: “Do I continue to deal with the jeeps, or should I simply jump in one?”
 I have to admit, there were a few times when even I almost cracked.